x-m-el/ember-data-table/README.md

         named block)
       - `isCustom` :: whether the field rendering should be custom or not (meaning data cells should be rendered through `:data-cell`).
+      - `isCustomComponent` :: Whether the field rendering should use the `customComponent` to render.
+      - `customComponent` :: Available if the field rendering should use this custom component for rendering.
     - `dataHeadersInfo` :: information for the data headers.
 Supplied to `:data-headers` named block.
     - `ThSortable` :: Contextual component.
 When calling this component